aradhana14nov/MinIO-Operator-tile/tutorials/operator-installation-verification-tutorial.md

 **Please wait till `PHASE` status will be `Succeeded` and then proceed further.**

-After the installation is successful , you can check your operator pods by executing the below command.
+After the installation is successful , you can check your operator's pod by executing the below command.

 ```execute
 kubectl get pods -n my-minio-operator
 ```

-You should see a pod starting with 'minio-operator' with Ready value '1/1' and Status 'Running' like the output below.
+You should see a pod starting with 'minio-operator' with Ready value '1/1' and Status 'Running' like the output as below.

 ```output
 NAME                                READY   STATUS    RESTARTS   AGE